Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Is a Voluntary Surrender Better than a Repossession?

-A voluntary repossession is where you surrender your car because your lender has asked for it or you’re expecting the lender will ask for the car anyway and want to make the process easier.
+A voluntary surrender is when you give up your car because the lender has requested it or you’re expecting the lender will ask for the car and want to make the process easier.

 This can reduce your creditor’s expenses, which you’d be responsible for paying after the repossession.
 As far as the debt you owe, a voluntary surrender is cheaper than a repossession that’s done without your assistance.